AutoGPTQ/AutoGPTQ/README.md

 #### On Intel® Gaudi® 2 systems

+>Notice: make sure you're in commit f54377a or later

 To install from source for Intel Gaudi 2 HPUs, set the `BUILD_CUDA_EXT=0` environment variable to disable building the CUDA PyTorch extension.
 Example:

 ```bash